19 Unique Places To Visit In Venice You Will Love

 Offbeat Venice Squares and Campos

 There are many beautiful squares and Campos in Venice.
-I have picked two different places I particularly like that are less known.
+I have picked two lesser-known places I particularly like.
 Here are a few things to look for.

 The Jewish Ghetto in Cannaregio